seattle-javascript-401d25/16-19-auth-asset-mgt/README.md

 #### GET /api/login

 This route requires the username and password to be base64 encrypted and included as the request header's Authentication tag.
+The route returns a JSON Web Token whose payload includes the database ID or the user's profile.
+This can be used in a subsequent GET /api/profiles request.

 ```
 http -a Larry:McMurtry localhost:3000/api/login

 {
-    "id": "5b3bf68e06fde67494fa7ab0",
     "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ0b2tlblNlZWQiOiIyMGNiZmExODFmZmZhYTk4ZGRkMDEzNDExMTM4NDI2YmUwZGU2NTY0NTBhYTA3ZWIiLCJpYXQiOjE1MzA2NTY2MzZ9.0XAT9ltDxe34pxpVZwKLb17b7n6ZpKj_N04wVwviTLg"
 }
 ```